Evykings/Electricity-Bill-Prediction/README.md

 # Electricity Bill Prediction ⚡️🏠📉
-Welcome to the **Electricity Bill Prediction** This project leverages machine learning to predict monthly electricity bills based on factors such as energy consumption, previous reading, and historical data.
+Welcome to the **Electricity Bill Prediction**.
+This project leverages machine learning to predict monthly electricity bills based on factors such as energy consumption, previous reading, and historical data.
 By analyzing user-specific data, it provides actionable insights to help optimize energy usage and reduce costs.

 # 📌 Project Overview